 A quick look at the markets after the summer period gives a rather encouraging view: rising rates, well-bid risky assets, very little volatility on all asset classes.
 All of this is consistent with a risk-on universe.
 Details are much more ambiguous though, with signs of underlying nervousness accumulating.
 We note for example that it is the least risky stocks that drove the rally while the “value” or cyclical stocks were penalized.

 This validates our conservative view of markets.
 Valuations are very demanding at a time when growth has peaked.
 It is also interesting to note that economic data no longer surprises upwards, the reservoir of good surprises is exhausted, and so the support for the market.
 Our short-term outlook therefore does not change with the fall: in the coming months the markets should remain on a tepid trend.
 Too much good news is already priced-in to justify strong bullish moves.
 On the other hand, the strength of the recovery does not justify a correction either.

 In the longer term, however, the end of the crisis is likely to be difficult.
 Signs of bottlenecks are growing and, more generally, the economy is already showing signs of overheating, especially in the United States.
-At the same time, is setting in.
+At the same time, inflation is setting in.
 While the term stagflation may seem excessive, the trend is there.
 This development, while the big central banks, especially the Fed, have not even begun the normalization of their monetary policy raises questions.
 Has there been too much stimulus for too long?
 More importantly, what steps could be taken if the economy slows down too much next year when central banks are still stuck with their ultra-lax policy calibrated for the covid crisis?